Updated: December 20, 2024

 Utility costs

-If you are living in southern Portugal, then you need to get the air conditioning during summer, which results in an increased electricity bill.
-In general, you might need to heat the apartment during Portugal’s mild winter as houses can get pretty cold in the winter months.
+If you live in southern Portugal, you need air conditioning during summer, which increases your electricity bill.
+In general, you might need to heat the apartment during Portugal’s mild winter, as houses can get pretty cold in the winter months.

 Here are the average monthly utility costs in Portugal, which might vary based on your usage.
 Note that the bills are issued every two months.